omni-us/jsonargparse/README.rst

 Parameter resolvers
 -------------------

-Two techniques are implemented for resolving signature parameters.
+Three techniques are implemented for resolving signature parameters.
 One makes use of python's `Abstract Syntax Trees (AST)
-<https://docs.python.org/3/library/ast.html>`__ library and the other is based
+<https://docs.python.org/3/library/ast.html>`__ library and the second is based
 on assumptions of class inheritance.
-The AST resolver is used first and only when AST fails, the assumptions resolver is used as fallback.
+The AST resolver is used first and only when AST fails, the assumptions resolver is run as fallback.
+The third resolver uses stub files ``*.pyi`` and is applied on top of both the AST and assumptions resolvers.

 Unresolved parameters
 ^^^^^^^^^^^^^^^^^^^^^